 Signs and symptoms for the pediatric patient may include heart failure, macrocephaly and prominent scalp veins.
 More information about AVM can be seen on the wikipedia page.

 AVM’s generally have two grades:Low Grade – grow slowly with the child.
 High Grade – expand rapidly, growing faster than the child until the lesion may eventually become life threatening.

-An AV malformation is a firm mass.
-Common sites are the lips and other head and neck areas.
-Mixed malformations include a combination of two or more vascular lesions.
+An AVM normally presents as a firm mass.
+The lips and other head and neck areas are common sites for an AVM.
+Additionally you may see mixed malformations that include a combination of two or more vascular lesions.